Pyr0x1/gPlead/README.md

 Each player has 5 cards in his deck and the game field is 3x3 wide.
 For each turn, a card has to be played from the deck to the game field.
 If there is an opponent card whose adjacent value is lower than the played card, the weaker card is conquered.
+Each Game field space has four runes.
+Also cards have a rune, used to improve the values when one card is played on the field.
+If the card rune is equal to the rune on the field where it's placed, the card get a bonus of +1 on the value corresponding the field rune.
 The game ends when the game field is full, so no more cards can be played.

 Compilation / Installation (Linux)